How To Paint Cabinets for New Doors

 Paint 1st Coat with Roller

 Practice First!
-On a piece of scrap wood or old door use your roller and practice applying even coats of paint.
+On a piece of scrap wood or old door use your roller and practice applying even coats of paint to the cabinet.

 Start with a fresh roller of paint.
-When the roller is less saturated, roll narrow areas – this will prevent drips of paint.
+When the roller is less saturated, roll narrow areas – this will prevent drips of paint on the cabinets.
 Keep the roller loaded with paint when painting large flat areas such as ends of cabinets or sides of a pantry.
 Use light pressure when rolling to prevent lines or microbubbles.

 Dry, Sand, + Apply 2nd Coat